1989 Mexican Grand Prix: Qualifying report

 In qualifying proper, World Champion Ayrton Senna scored his 33rd career pole position, equalling the long-standing record held by Jim Clark.
 Senna's pole time in his McLaren-Honda was 0.408 slower than his pole time in 1988 in the turbocharged McLaren MP4/4.
 His McLaren teammate Alain Prost was second fastest with the Ferrari 640 of Nigel Mansell third.
 Mansell's teammate Gerhard Berger, returning to action in Mexico after his crash at San Marino, was sixth, the Ferraris split by the March-Judd of Ivan Capelli and the Williams-Renault of Riccardo Patrese.
 Surprisingly, Capelli's teammate Maurício Gugelmin failed to qualify.
 The 26 year old Brazilian had been 15th after Friday's qualifying and although improving his time by over 6/10ths of a second on Saturday, others improving by more saw him drop to 28th and not qualifying.

 Berger, still suffering the effects of his crash, admitted that if not for Ferrari's innovative semi-automatic transmission (which meant he did not have to change gears as with a normal stick shift), he would not have been able to race.

-The back row of the grid was arguably the best credentialed and most experienced in Grand Prix history, consisting of seven-time winner René Arnoux in the Ligier-Ford and triple World Champion Nelson Piquet in the Lotus-Judd.
-Piquet had scraped onto the grid just 0.104 seconds ahead of the Minardi-Ford of Spainard Luis Pérez-Sala.
+The back row of the grid could be considered the best credentialed and most experienced in Grand Prix history, consisting of seven-time winner René Arnoux in the Ligier-Ford and triple World Champion Nelson Piquet in the Lotus-Judd.
+Piquet had scraped onto the grid just 0.104 seconds ahead of the Minardi-Ford of Spaniard Luis Pérez-Sala.